San Diego Marijuana Lawyer

 At The Law Office of George Gedulin, we understand marijuana laws, and we know the workings of the court system in and around San Diego.
 If you have been charged with a marijuana offense, seek legal guidance.
 Our San Diego marijuana lawyers understand how to defend clients against marijuana charges so they can get back to their lives without serious consequences following them for years to come.

 Every marijuana charge is different, but a careful investigation often reveals information that can be used on your behalf.
-Even if you believe the case is black and white, an experienced attorney can help you understand your rights so you do not suffer needlessly.
+Even if you believe the case is black and white, an experienced San Diego marijuana lawyer can help you understand your rights so you do not suffer needlessly.
 We often see marijuana cases dropped or the charges reduced in light of new evidence in a case.

 Marijuana Possession for Sale, HS 11359 Felony

 While marijuana laws in California and other states have changed over the past few years, in San Diego it is still a felony offense to sell marijuana if not done through a qualified medical dispensary.
 Consulting with a San Diego marijuana attorney if you are arrested for any drug offense is the best first step to knowing your rights and ensuring you get the best result in your case.

 Our firm handles multiple drug-related cases each year and all too often hear from clients that have medical marijuana cards that wanted to make a few bucks on the side.
 Possession of marijuana for Sale under CA HS 11359 is a felony and can bring serious consequences.
 Drug possession for sale cases most often focuses on the defendant and their past history.
 We have obtained great results through the extensive use of investigators and experts in particular with drug sales cases.